nens/threedi-docs/source/d_building_w_modeller_interface.rst

 .. _view_model_results:

-View and edit 3Di model a schematisation
+View and edit 3Di model schematisation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After loading your 3Di model schematization, there are several ways to inspect your model.
+After loading your 3Di model schematisation, there are several ways to inspect your model.
 We have added the following features to assist you in viewing and editing the model schematization:

 - Multiple styles per layer
 - Drop down menus